7 Brands With Print Magazines That Are Actually AwesomeBy Dillon Baker July 20th, 2015

 So are brands just stuck in 1997?
 Some questionable fashion choices might make you think so, but it’s more likely that brands have come to a smart conclusion: In a saturated digital media world, high-quality print magazines are a great way to stand out from the crowd.

 This trend isn’t isolated to any one industry.
-As you’ll see from our list below, everyone from big-name startups to iconic fashion brands to global airlines are launching ambitious print mags.
+As you’ll see from our list below, everyone from big-name startups to iconic fashion brands to global airlines are launching ambitious print magazines.
 Let’s take a look at the seven best.

 1. Rhapsody (United)